fbpx

 3. The Assessment Review Board cannot hear complaints about the amount of the property tax bill or tax rate.

-4. Complaints regarding Designated Industrial Property Assessments (codes 2, 8, and 106) or Linear Assessment Class (codes 107, 108, 109, 110, 111, 112, and 172) must be submitted to the Municipal Government Board within the time period shown on the notice(s) sent out by the Provincial Assessor.
+4. Complaints regarding Designated Industrial Property (Assessment codes 2, 8, and 106) or Linear (Assessment codes 107, 108, 109, 110, 111, 112, and 172) must be submitted to the Land And Property Rights Tribunal as stated on the notice(s) sent out by the Assessment Services Branch, Centralized Industrial Property Assessment, or Linear Property Assessment.

 5. The complaint forms must be forwarded to Wheatland County, ATTN: Clerk of the Assessment Review Board.

-6. Complaints must be received by the “Final Date of Complaint” as stated on the front of this notice.
+6. Complaints must be received by the “Final Date of Complaint” as stated on the current Property Tax and Assessment notice.

 7. Submit appropriate appeal fee (per below) and make cheques payable to Wheatland County (do not send cash).